GSA/jobkit/README.md

 * `_layouts/` - Contains any page layouts needed for the site.
 Currently, the only layout is `home.html`.
 Any additional layouts created should be located here.
 * `pages` - Any site pages should be contained here.
 Currently, the only page is `landing.html`.
+* `_data.yml` - Contains any data needed for the site.
+You'll find the `navigation.yml` file here.
+It contains the items for the sidenav bar.
 * `_includes/` - Contains any page components.
 Items that are or may be used more than once should be included as a component and located here.
 For items in this folder, use the `{% include file_name.html %}` syntax to pull the content of the file in to your page.

 Current includes are: